TheBeege/SciNet/README.md

 There is currently nothing to build.

 # Contributing
 Nothing special yet.
 We have no contribution guidelines as we are still in planning stages.
+If you would like to help with planning, please hop over to the issues for this project.

 ## Contributors
 ### Development